-The ultimate CNC machining design for manufacturing (DFM) checklist
+The ultimate CNC design for manufacturability (DFM) checklist

 CNC machining is among the most popular manufacturing methods because the process is highly versatile, repeatable, and reliable — plus, it is compatible with a broad range of materials, from wood and plastic to foam and metal.
 Product teams that focus on DFM throughout the design phase can drastically reduce production times and costs associated with CNC machined parts.

-In this guide, we’ve compiled eight common DFM considerations that should remain to-of-mind when designing parts for CNC machining.
+In this downloadable guide, we’ve compiled eight common DFM considerations that should remain top-of-mind when designing parts for CNC machining.
 You can save significant time and cost by checking your design against this list before submitting it for manufacturing.

 1. Are there any deep pockets in the design?